-(Independent Non-Executive Director)
+(Independent Non-Executive Director) (Resigned on 10 February 2015)

-Dato' Hussian @ Rizal Bin A. Rahman, a Malaysian, age 52, is the Independent Non-Executive Director of the Company and he was appointed to the Board on 5 May 2010.
-He is the Chairman of the Audit, Nomination and Remuneration Committees of the Company.
+Dato' Hussian @ Rizal Bin A. Rahman, a Malaysia, age 53, is the Independent Non-Executive Director of the Company and he was appointed to the Board on 5 May 2010.
+He is the Chairman of the Audit, Nomination, Remuneration, and Option Committees of the Company.
 He has extensive experience in the ICT industries in Malaysia.
 Currently, he is the Executive Director/Chief Executive Officer of MobilityOne Limited, a company listed on AIM of the London Stock Exchange, and is responsible for the development of MobilityOne Limited group of companies' overall management, particularly in setting the business directions and strategies.
 Besides that Dato' Hussain is currently sit on the board of TFP Solutions Berhad.
 Dato' Hussian obtained the Postgraduate Diploma in Business Management from The Oxford Association of Management, Oxford, England ("OXIM") and was also admitted to the membership of Certified Master of Business Administration from the OXIM, a membership that recognises management competency and professional development.
 In addition, he was awarded the certificate of Master of the Oxford centre for Leadership from The Oxford Centre for Leadership, United Kingdom.